Constant-sized correlations are sufficient to robustly self-test maximally entangled states with unbounded dimension

-for unitaries $U$ and $O$, and some integer $r$.
-The inspiration comes from Slofstra's seminal work \cite{slofstra2017}, where he proves that there exists a binary linear system game that cannot be won by any finite-dimensional quantum strategy but a limit of finite-dimensional strategies can win it perfectly.
-It implies that the set of quantum correlations generated by finite-dimensional strategies is not closed.
-In the proof, he proposes and validates a new way to design binary linear system games to enforce conjugacy relations of the form $X Y X\ct = Z$ for unitaries $X, Y$ and $Z$.

-Following Slofstra's design, the sizes of the input alphabets for Alice and Bob are of order $\Theta(r)$, and the answer sets are of size $\Theta(1)$ in $\LS(r)$.
+for unitaries $U$ and $O$.
+The inspiration comes from Slofstra's seminal work \cite{slofstra2017}, where he outlined a new way to design binary linear system such that the associated perfect correlation can enforce conjugacy relations of the form $X Y X\ct = Z$ for unitaries $X, Y$ and $Z$.
+Following Slofstra's design, the numbers of equations and variables of $\hat{A}x=0$ are of order $\Theta(r)$.

-The reason that we choose \cref{eq:uor} to be the relation enforced by $\LS(r)$ is the following.
-Winning $\LS(r)$ guarantees that the winning strategy contains binary observables $M_1, M_2, M_3, M_4$ on Alice's side and $N_1, N_2, N_3, N_4$ on Bob's side such that

-with $U$ and $O$ satisfying \cref{eq:uor}.
-Moreover, if we can certify that the unitary $O$ has the eigenvalue $\omega_d := e^{i 2\pi /d }$ where $r$ is a primitive root of $d$, \cref{eq:uor} automatically guarantees that the spectrum of $O$ contains $\{ \omega_d^j \}_{j=1}^{d-1}$.
+The reason that we choose \Cref{eq:uor} to be the relation enforced by $P_{\hat{A}}$ is the following.
+Inducing $P_{\hat{A}}$ guarantees that the strategy contains unitary operators $U$ and $O$ satisfying \Cref{eq:uor}.
+Moreover, if we can certify that the unitary $O$ has the eigenvalue $\omega_p := e^{i 2\pi /p }$ , \Cref{eq:uor} automatically guarantees that the spectrum of $O$ contains $\set{ \omega_p^j | 1 \leq j \leq p-1}$.
 It also guarantees that the eigenspace of each distinct eigenvalue has the same dimension.